SanjeevNavaratna/EE5179_Deep_Learning_for_Imaging/README.md

 Built an RNN-based binary adder model for bit-by-bit sequence prediction.

+## License
+This repository is for academic use only as part of coursework.

 ## Acknowledgements
 Thanks to Prof. A.N Rajagopalan and the EE5179 TA's for the excellent material and guidance.